reactioncommerce/reaction/packages/reaction-core/docs/methods.md

 ### cloneVariant

-The cloneVariant method copies variants, but will alos create and clone child variants (options)
+The cloneVariant method copies variants, but will also create and clone child variants (options)

 Usage: